https://edibotopic.com/blog/feed.xml

 This is probably the place I've lived with the strongest feeling of community.
 People really look out for each other.
 There are always neighbours chatting on the street.

 One peculiar feature is the fireworks.
 As October approaches there is constant, intermittent fireworks.
 I don't know where exactly they are coming from.
 It must be just a fun thing people do.
+Recently, I heard it described in the news as "anti-social"

 We plan to stay put as long as we can.